mariyade/buy-to-let-data-pipeline/README.md

 ### Background

 This project is a proof of concept (PoC) for automating the analysis of buy-to-let property investment returns.
+The pipeline:
-It scrapes listings from Rightmove, calculates gross and net yields, and surfaces the most attractive properties based on yield.
+- scrapes renting and sale listings from Rightmove
+- calculates gross and net rental yields
+- uses official UK data on property sale prices from the Land Registry
+- highlights the best properties based on rental income after costs
+- outputs results to Google Cloud Storage and BigQuery for analysis and visualization

 ---